 Ron Hines DVM PhD

-What Is Pancreatitis?
+What Is Going On?

 When your cat’s pancreas is inflamed, it leaks digestive enzymes.
-Because the digestive enzymes digest any of your pet’s own tissues that they encounter, they can cause severe inflammation and pain within your pet’s abdomen.
+Because these digestive enzymes digest any of your pet’s own tissues that they encounter, they can cause severe inflammation and pain within your pet’s abdomen.
 If the leakage is severe, toxic remnants of destroyed tissue can enter the pet’s blood stream causing body-wide damage.

 The Acute Form Of Pancreatitis